Eastern Express: Route

-After the break, the Eastern Express continues east through Ankara's eastern suburbs.
+The Eastern Express runs east through Ankara's eastern suburbs.
 After Kırıkkale, the train heads south-east towards Kayseri.
-At Kayseri the train refuels itself and has a crew change.
+At Kayseri the train is refuelled and has a crew change.
 The Eastern Express then continues east into the dusk.
-The route then heads north-east until Sivas, where the train has its third break.
+The route then heads north-east until Sivas, where the train has its second break.
 After Sivas the tracks travel through very mountainous terrain so the speed is limited.
-A small portion between Çetinkaya and Divriği is electrified for freight train carrying iron ore down south to the Mediterranean Sea.
+A small portion between Çetinkaya and Divriği is electrified for freight trains carrying iron ore south to the Mediterranean Sea.
 After Divriği the Eastern Express steadily climbs towards the Armenian Highlands.
-After a break in Erzurum, the train arrives at Kars towards the evening.
+After a break in Erzurum, the train arrives in Kars in the evening.